There are no upcoming events at this time.

 TO MAKE A RESERVATION

-Email Luanna Meyer at luanna.meyer@vuw.ac.nz by Noon, Wednesday, April 30, include your name and the name of your Guest, if you are bringing one.
+by Noon, Thursday, August 21, include your name and the name of your Guest, if any.

 Lunch is plated.
 Include in the email your choice and your Guest’s choice from the three options: